karma-runner/karma/docs/plus/02-RequireJS.md

 Just like any RequireJs project, you need a main module to bootstrap your tests.
 In the main module, you setup the `require.config`.

-### Testacular `/base` Directory
+### Karma `/base` Directory
-Testacular serves files under the `/base` directory.
+Karma serves files under the `/base` directory.
 So, on the server, requests to files will be served up under `http://localhost:9876/base/*`.
 The RequireJs config for `baseUrl` gives a starting context for modules that load with relative paths.
-When setting this value for the Testacular server, it will need to start with `/base`.
+When setting this value for the Karma server, it will need to start with `/base`.
 I want my baseUrl to be at the root of my `/src` directory so relative requires in the source won’t need to change.
 My baseUrl has the value of `/base/src`.